Yard Hydrant Installation Instructions & Tips

 Shut off the water supply to the underground supply line, if possible; otherwise, shut off the water to the house.
 Dig a large hole at the hydrant location, exposing enough of the water supply pipe to provide ample room to work.
 Use only a hand shovel to prevent accidental damage to the pipe.

 Install a Tee Fitting

-- Cut the pipes and select the fittings needed to join the hydrant to the water supply tee fitting.
-Test fit these fittings to make sure everything fits correctly.
+Cut the pipes and install additional fittings as needed to join the hydrant to the water supply tee fitting.
+Test-fit (without glue) all fittings to make sure everything fits correctly.

 Glue all of the PVC pipes and fittings together, using solvent glue.
 If the water hydrant is heavy, it's a good idea to support it with a few pieces of metal rebar to hold it in place while the glue dries.
 Let the glue cure as directed by the manufacturer.
 Turn on the water and inspect all connections for leaks.